 resource for accessing these excellent services.

-For those students who appear to have other disabling conditions that are interfering with their
+For those students who appear to have other disabling conditions that are interfering

 academic performance, we ask that you refer them to disabled Students Program and Services,